23 Money Saving Tips Every Kiwi Needs to Know

 Check out this list of birthday freebies.

-Plan it right and you could have free coffee, meals and some serious shopping discounts.
+Plan it right, and you could have free coffee, meals and some serious shopping discounts.

 Always search for coupon codes before you make a purchase.

-17. Start a new hobby
+17. Start a New Hobby

 Starting a hobby can save you a heap of cash.

-Check out these great low cost or profitable hobby ideas!
+Check out these great low-cost or profitable hobby ideas!

-18. Automate a small amount to an ‘untouchable’ savings account
+18. Automate a Small Amount to an “Untouchable” Savings Account

-If you can afford to buy coffee or a takeaway once a week, you can afford to save.
+If you can afford to buy a coffee or a takeaway once a week, you can afford to save.

-Set up an automatic payment for $5 week to a savings account on the day your pay comes in.
+Set up an automatic payment for $5 a week to a savings account on the day your pay comes in.

-Make sure you contribute the minimum $1042 to your KiwiSaver balance each year to ensure you get the full member tax credit of $521.
+Make sure you contribute at least $1,042.86 to your KiwiSaver account each year (that’s about $20/week) to get the full government contribution of $260.72.

 More details here.

-20. Do a spending freeze
+20. Do a Spending Freeze

 A spending freeze is a great way to reset your budget.

-You can choose to freeze only certain expenses so you can hone your focus on one area.
+You can choose to freeze only certain expenses, so you can hone your focus on one area.

 I like to freeze all non-essential expenses for a 14-day period and see how I feel afterwards.